Pronunciation of English ⟨th⟩: for /θ/ and /ð/

 Though English speakers take it for granted, the digraph th is in fact not an obvious combination for a dental fricative.
 The origins of this have to do with developments in Greek.

 Proto-Indo-European had an aspirated /dʱ/ that came into Greek as /tʰ/, spelled with the letter theta.
 In the Greek of Homer and Plato, this was still pronounced /tʰ/, and therefore when Greek words were borrowed into Latin, theta was transcribed with th.
 Since /tʰ/ sounds like /t/ with a following puff of air, th was the logical spelling in the Latin alphabet.

 By the time of New Testament Greek (koiné), however, the aspirated stop had shifted to a fricative: /tʰ/→/θ/.
 Thus theta came to have the sound that it still has in Modern Greek, and which it represents in the IPA.
 From a Latin perspective, the established digraph th now represented the voiceless fricative /θ/, and was used thus for English by French-speaking scribes after the Norman Conquest, since they were unfamiliar with the Germanic graphemes ð (eth) and þ (thorn).
 Likewise, the spelling th was used for /θ/ in Old High German prior to the completion of the High German consonant shift, again by analogy with the way Latin represented the Greek sound.
 It also appeared in early modern Swedish before a final shift to /d/.

 The history of the digraphs ph for /f/ and ch for Scots, Welsh or German /x/ is parallel.

 for /t/

-Since neither /tʰ/ nor /θ/ was a native sound in Latin, the tendency must have emerged early, and at the latest by medieval Latin, to substitute /t/.
+Since neither /tʰ/ nor /θ/ was a native sound in Latin, the tendency emerged at the latest in medieval Latin, to substitute /t/.
 Thus, in many modern languages, including French and German, the th digraph is used in Greek loan-words to represent an original /θ/, but is now pronounced /t/: examples are French théâtre, German Theater.
 In some cases, this etymological th, which has no remaining significance for pronunciation, has been transferred to words in which there is no etymological justification for it.
 For example, German Tal ('valley', cognate with English dale) appears in many place-names with an archaic spelling Thal (contrast Neandertal and Neanderthal).
 The German spelling reform of 1901 largely reversed these, but they remain in some proper nouns.
 The name Rothschild is an example of this, being a compound of rot[h] ("red") and Schild ("shield").